MeganThrolson/RBE2002_template/README.md

 ### Unsupported OS's

 MacOS is unsupported and only intermittantly working.
-If you have MacOS please install a fresh copy of Windows 10.
+Drivers have been an issue with programming our board, and virtualization of Windows within OSX is tested non-working.
+If you have Mac OSX please install a fresh copy of Windows 10 nativly and dual boot.

 Ubuntu 16.04 is unsupported but works well.